Game On (British TV series): Production

-List of one-off characters

-Marco (Oliver Haden) – Mandy's Italian tutor, whom she struggles to resist during her short-lived dabble with celibacy.
-Appears in two consecutive episodes of series two.

-Stoat (Eddie Marsan) – A criminal, and Mandy's ex-boyfriend from school.
-Appears in only one episode, during which he takes everybody in the flat hostage and is later revealed to have fathered Mandy's daughter whom she gave up for adoption when she was a teenager.

-Claudia Henson (Rebecca Lacey) – Martin's older sister, and Mandy's best friend.
-Although frequently referred to throughout all three series, she actually only appears in one episode of the first series, when she and Mandy go clubbing, and never shares any scenes with Martin.

-Wally Bazoum - An unseen character, Mr Bazoum is Martin's only other friend except Matthew.
-Mr Bazoum is a Turkish man who also works at the bank where Martin works.
-The character is referred to in all series, and spoken to by Matthew who says "he sounds like a complete wanker".
-Spends a weekend away with Martin in the first series.

-Dennis and Ursula - Two further unseen characters referenced throughout the show, they are an elderly couple who live in the flat next door.
-Notably, Martin borrows their rusted, unsightly Nissan to drive Mandy to church on her wedding day.

-Paul "The Rage" Johnson (David Harewood) - A middleweight boxer whom Mandy dates in Big Wednesday.
-He is famous, rich, and successful.
-Matthew feels threatened by him but does not have the nerve to say anything, even when he puts his cold beer on his surfboard.

 Episodes

 Reception

 The Digital Fix noted that viewing figures for the show were highest during its first series with Ben Chaplin as the lead actor, and the audience for the subsequent series declined sharply when he was replaced by Neil Stuke.
 The British Comedy Guide noted in its review of Game On that the series was polarizing due to some controversy over some of the politically incorrect dialogue, situations and gags, but also that the series had high viewing figures, building up an even bigger following after its cancellation.

 Awards

 Game On was nominated for Best Comedy (Programme or Series) at the 1997 BAFTAs, along with Absolutely Fabulous and Father Ted; the category was won by Only Fools and Horses.

 DVD releases

 All three series of the show are available on DVD.
 The first series DVD is the only one with any special features, which include Chaplin's best moments as Matthew Malone from the first series and character photo galleries.